-Our DSS architecture is inspired by the work of Zhou et al. [46], where the authors have proposed a context-aware, CBR-based ambient-intelligence system for AAL applications.
-CBR reasoning works very well in scenarios that are not specific and need to adapt accordingly with inputs.
-For instance, CBR reasoning is suited in a clinical decision support system that prescribes medicines/treatment, where the treatment, prescription and medicine dosage vary depending upon individual patients.
-CBR is an attractive choice due to its reasoning technique resembling more of human problem-solving competence, (i.e., trying to reason out a new scenario by looking at the similar solved cases in the past and adapting them according to the current needs) and less of knowledge engineering, however there are many scenarios that are specific and involve domain expertise, where RBR can be employed with more efficiency and ease.
+Our DSS architecture is inspired by the work of Zhou et al. [18], where the authors have proposed a context-aware, CBR-based ambient-intelligence system for AAL applications.
+CBR reasoning works very well in scenarios that are not specific and need to adapt accordingly to inputs.
+For instance, CBR reasoning is suited in a clinical decision support system that prescribes medicines/treatment, where the treatment, prescription, and medicine dosage vary for each patient, individually.
+CBR is an attractive choice due to its reasoning technique resembling more of human problem-solving competence, (i.e., trying to reason about a new scenario by looking at the similar solved cases in the past and adapting them according to the current needs) and less of knowledge engineering, however there are many scenarios that are specific and involve domain expertise, where RBR can be employed with more efficiency and ease.

 For instance, if a fire occurs at home, the action to be taken by the system is to notify the firefighters, which can be easily implemented using "if-then-else" rules rather than via a CBR system that needs to compare across all cases using a case-matching algorithm to retrieve a matching case and act accordingly.
-Moreover, RBR systems using fuzzy logic are very efficient to determine sensor data deviations compared to crisp logic.
-For instance, the normal pulse range of a person is between 60-120, and a crisp rule-based-reasoning system (Boolean logic) will classify a pulse value of 59.5 or 120.5 as an abnormal range (which in reality is not) and raises a pulse- deviation alarm to the caregiver.
-Using fuzzy logic, a degree of membership can be associated to each value, i.e., a pulse value of 59.5 or 120.5 is strictly not within abnormal or normal boundaries, rather it is considered 97% within normal range and 3% within abnormal range.
+Moreover, RBR systems using fuzzy logic are very efficient to determine sensor data deviations, if compared to crisp logic.
+For instance, the normal pulse range of a person is between 60-100 beats per minute, and a crisp rule-based-reasoning system (Boolean logic) classifies a pulse value of 59.5 or 100.5 beats per minute as an abnormal range (which in reality is not), consequently raising a pulse-deviation alarm to the caregiver.
+Using fuzzy logic, a degree of membership can be associated to each value, i.e., a pulse value of 59.5 or 100.5 is strictly not within abnormal or normal boundaries, rather it is considered 97% within normal range and 3% within abnormal range.
 Thus, by replacing the crisp boolean logic with fuzzy logic, a multitude of false pulse deviation alarms can be avoided.
 However, RBR (even fuzzy based) cannot work efficiently in many other ill-defined scenarios that require adaptability, like that of a clinical decision support system or a system that sends personalized recommendations to its users.